MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/service-fabric-deploy.md

 ---
 description: Service Fabric Application Deployment task
-title: Service Fabric Application Deployment task for use in the phases of all of your build and release definitions in Microsoft VSTS and TFS ms.assetid: 82493BC9-241C-491F-9B42-075FD0E33b52 ms.prod: devops ms.technology: devops-cicd
+title: Service Fabric Application Deployment task for use in the phases of all of your build and release pipelines in Microsoft VSTS and TFS ms.assetid: 82493BC9-241C-491F-9B42-075FD0E33b52 ms.prod: devops ms.technology: devops-cicd